tech-sketch/SeqAL/docs/TUTORIAL_3_Active_Learner_Setup.md

 - Other:
   - `RandomSampler`

-According to our [experiment](https://fintan.jp/page/4127/) (Japanese), there are some advice to choose the suitable sampling method.
+According to our [experiment](https://fintan.jp/page/4127/) (Japanese), there is some advice to choose a suitable sampling method.
-- If you want to decrease training time, we recommend the uncertainty based sampling methods
+- If you want to decrease training time, we recommend the uncertainty-based sampling methods
 - If you want to increase the performance, we recommend the combined sampled methods.